titusfortner/ui2api/README.md

 This simple gem makes it easy to subclass `WatirApi::Base` and provide all of the information necessary to interact with the different REST endpoints available in your application.

 This code is designed to be used with the [watir_model gem](https://github.com/titusfortner/watir_model).
-The Model stores the canonical data and is used to make it easy to compare the input and output from both the API and the UI.
+The Model stores data in a way that makes it easy to compare the input and output from both the API and the UI.

+Note that while this gem can be used as the basis of an API Testing suite, its primary focus is on comparing input and output from UI to API and back.

 ## Installation